GTODevelopment/Enhanced-Senora-Freeway/README.md

 # UPDATES ARE BEING PUSHED OUT FOR THIS Y-MAP ALL THE TIME

+# INSTALL

+1) Drag folder into your resources folder
+2) Ensure or start the folder name in your server config
+3) Enjoy! :)

 # KNOWN ISSUES

 At the moment there are no known issues.